Someone that dislikes cardio left their shoes inside the foot straps of a rowing machine

 What matters most is that you find the type of conditioning that you enjoy so you’re more likely to stay consistent.

-But what if you’re one of people (like me) who genuinely despises traditional cardio and would rather gnaw off a limb than spend time on a treadmill?
+But what if you’re one of those people (like me) who genuinely despises traditional cardio and would rather gnaw off a limb than spend time on a treadmill?

 Keep reading…this post is for you.